How to Read Screenshots using IronOCR

 Please note

-- The method currently only works for English, Chinese, Japanese, Korean, and LatinAlphabet.
+- The method currently works for languages including English, Chinese, Japanese, Korean, and Latin-based alphabets.

 - Using advanced scan on .NET Framework requires the project to run on x64 architecture.